nikitavoloboev/data/docs/focusing/rules.md

 ## Finance

 - Mindfully spend money.
+Always cut costs on things I no longer use.
-Don't support practices I don't agree with.
+- Don't support practices I don't agree with.
 - When paying online, check that payments go through.
 - Include personal or company VAT in all business expenses (tech, bigger purchases) to get tax write offs on quarterly tax payments.